 - 18. Except as provided for by extension of probation the Senior Tutor shall send to the Chair of the Academic Review Panel a written statement ("the Charge Sheet") setting out (a) the conditions of probation, (b) the report of the director of studies, (c) any correspondence with the undergraduate in relation to the probation and any warning leading to the probation, and (d) any other information which the Senior Tutor deems relevant, including recommendations as to penalty. - 19.
-The Charge Sheet and this by-law shall be copied to the undergraduate. - 20. (a) The Chair of the Academic Review Panel shall call a meeting of the Academic Review Panel, giving the undergraduate at least five days' notice (not including Saturday and Sunday) unless the undergraduate agrees to shorter notice being given.
+The Charge Sheet and this by-law shall be copied to the undergraduate.

+- (a) The Chair of the Academic Review Panel shall call a meeting of the Academic Review Panel, giving the undergraduate at least five days' notice (not including Saturday and Sunday) unless the undergraduate agrees to shorter notice being given. - (b) The undergraduate shall be told in writing the time of the meeting and that written material may be submitted up to 48 hours before the Academic Review Panel meets.

-- (b) The undergraduate shall be told in writing the time of the meeting and that written material may be submitted up to 48 hours before the Academic Review Panel meets. - 21. (a) Without prejudice to the Academic Review Panel's right to regulate its own proceedings, the following procedure shall normally be adopted. - (b) (i) The undergraduate and the director of studies shall attend the meeting and may be interviewed by the Academic Review Panel provided that if the undergraduate fails or refuses to attend the Academic Review Panel may proceed in their absence. - (ii) The undergraduate may be accompanied by a current member of the University or an OUSU sabbatical officer as an advisor. - 22. (a) The director of studies shall explain the undergraduate's breach of the conditions of probation. - (b) The undergraduate shall be given an opportunity to respond, or to say anything that he or she considers relevant. - 23. (a) The Academic Review Panel shall then decide whether the undergraduate has breached the terms of probation. - (b) If the Academic Review Panel finds that a breach has occurred, the Chair shall inform the undergraduate of this fact and of the Senior Tutor's recommendation as to penalty and invite the undergraduate to make a plea in mitigation. - (c) (i) The Academic Review Panel shall then consider the appropriate penalty. - (ii) The penalty may include: banning, rustication or expulsion from the College.
-The Academic Review Panel may attach such conditions as it sees fit to any penalty. - (d) The undergraduate shall be told in writing of the Academic Review Panel's decision and its reasons and shall also be advised of the right of appeal to the Appeals Panel. - 24. (a) The Chair of the Academic Review Panel shall at once report the Academic Review Panel's decision to the Principal of the Postmasters, and to the Senior Tutor who shall report it to the Warden and Tutors' Committee, and shall inform the Proctors if appropriate and any College staff affected by the decision. - (b) (i) The full communication to the undergraduate shall not normally be circulated, but shall be held in the Warden's office. - (ii) In the event of any appeal, it shall be available to members of the Appeals Panel. - 25.
-The words "banning", "rustication" and "expulsion" shall bear the meanings given to them in Part A of Statute XI of the University's Statutes and Regulations (substituting "the College" for "the University" in such definitions). - 26.
-Banning means that for a specific period of time the undergraduate ceases to be provided with tuition by the College or to have the use of College facilities.
-The undergraduate remains a member of the University of Oxford and may still enter
+(a) Without prejudice to the Academic Review Panel's right to regulate its own proceedings, the following procedure shall normally be adopted.

+- (i) The undergraduate and the director of studies shall attend the meeting and may be interviewed by the Academic Review Panel provided that if the undergraduate fails or refuses to attend the Academic Review Panel may proceed in his or her absence. - (ii) The undergraduate may be accompanied by a current member of the University or an Oxford SU sabbatical officer as an advisor.

+- (a) The director of studies shall explain the undergraduate's breach of the conditions of probation. - (b) The undergraduate shall be given an opportunity to respond, or to say anything that he or she considers relevant.

+(a) The Academic Review Panel shall then decide whether the undergraduate has breached the terms of probation.

+(b) If the Academic Review Panel finds that a breach has occurred, the Chair shall inform the undergraduate of this fact and of the Senior Tutor's recommendation as to penalty and invite the undergraduate to make a plea in mitigation.

+- (i) The Academic Review Panel shall then consider the appropriate penalty. - (ii) The penalty may include: banning, rustication or expulsion from the College.
+The Academic Review Panel may attach such conditions as it sees fit to any penalty. - (d) The undergraduate shall be told in writing of the Academic Review Panel's decision and its reasons and shall also be advised of the right of appeal to the Appeals Panel.

+(a) The Chair of the Academic Review Panel shall at once report the Academic Review Panel's decision to the Principal of the Postmasters, and to the Senior Tutor who shall report it to the Warden and Tutors' Committee, and shall inform the Proctors if appropriate and any College staff affected by the decision.